 Nagarkurnool: Additional Collector Sabawat Motilal inspects paddy procurement centre

-Additional Collector (AC) Sabawat Motilal inspected the Desi Itikyala PSCE paddy procurement centre in Nagar Kurnool district on Tuesday.
+Nagarkurnool: Additional Collector (AC) Sabawat Motilal inspected the Desi Itikyala PSCE paddy procurement centre in Nagar Kurnool district on...

 The AC during his inspection interacted with the farmers and tried to find out if they were facing any problems at the procurement centre.
 The farmers on the occasion complained to the Additional Collector that the officials are delaying the paddy procurement because of which they are facing problems as their paddy stocked at the market yards is getting wet due to untimely rains.